yunqi-li/Personalized-Counterfactual-Fairness-in-Recommendation/README.md

 # Personalized-Counterfactual-Fairness-in-Recommendation
 This repository includes the implementation for paper Personalized Counterfactual Fairness in Recommendation (a.k.a.
 Towards Personalized Fairness based on Causal Notion):

 *Yunqi Li, Hanxiong Chen, Shuyuan Xu, Yingqiang Ge, Yongfeng Zhang.
 2021.
-[Personalized Counterfactual Fairness in Recommendation](https://arxiv.org/pdf/2105.09829.pdf).
+[Towards Personalized Fairness Based on Causal Notion](https://arxiv.org/pdf/2105.09829.pdf).
 In Proceedings of the 44th International ACM SIGIR Conference on Research and Development in Information RetrievalJuly 2021 (SIGIR’21)*

 ## Refernece